 • Buy in bulk.
 When shopping, look for items with little or no packaging.
 Purchase food in bulk for parties and for assembling gift bags and jars (nuts, seeds, dry beans and grains, herbs and spices, and baking products can all be purchased in bulk).

 • BYOB (Bag) when you go gift shopping.
 Also consider gifting reusable shopping bags this season.
 There are lots of cute ones online.
 They’re also easy to make!

 • Find creative, sustainable gift wrap.
 Use recycled papers (not foil or shiny paper), maps, comic books, magazine pages, or old newspapers.

 • Think beyond throw-away papers, too.
+Recycling during the holidays is easier if there’s less wrapping to deal with overall.
 My friend Ann sometimes wraps her lovely small gifts in a pretty new tea towel.

 Present your gift in a tote bag that will get lots of use in the coming year, or in a basket that will surely find a new use after the holidays.
 My friend Mary has a giant cloth bag under her tree for each child and grandchild.
 Not only does this eliminate the need to wrap each gift individually, it looks lovely, and it’s great fun for each family member to dive into their own bag each year!

 • Consider a thematic gift holder: pasta, sauce, and cheese in a new colander; tea bags in a teapot or teacups; soap and a bath brush in a towel, for example.

 • Look to nature for new holiday decorations.
 Evergreen branches and pinecones will deliver cozy, festive décor without waste.
 Find some in your own yard or a friend’s yard, or ask at a local tree farm if you can gather leftover branches and cones .